-4. Small purchases go along way
+4. Small purchases go a long way

-Often times, credit cards are used for big ticket items like TVs, game systems, furniture, or appliances for your home.
+Often, credit cards are used for big ticket items like TVs, game systems, furniture, or appliances for your home.
 While this is one way to use the card, it can put you at risk if you do not have the money to pay the bill back on time.
 Remember: Do not spend what you do not have.

 Another method is using your credit card for daily purchases you already make.
 Gas and groceries are very popular for credit card users.
-You can pay for gas on the card and at then pay off your credit card a few days later.
+You can pay for gas on the card and then pay off your credit card a few days later.
 This shows that you can borrow money and repay it, increasing your credit score.
 Many cards even offer cash back rewards for groceries and gas, which is an added incentive!

 5. Avoid excessive credit inquires

-It is important to know where you stand with your credit score..
+It is important to know where you stand with your credit score.
 That being said, did you know you can actually damage your credit score by doing excessive credit inquires.
 In order to be approved for a new credit card or loan, a lender may do what is called a “hard” pull on your credit.
 According to Investopedia, a hard pull includes your entire credit report history.
 A hard pull is automatically added to the credit report, causing a slight deduction of your credit score.

 6. Pay off debt

-Debt-to-income Ratio = Total Monthly Payments/Gross Monthly Income
+Debt-to-Income Ratio = Total Monthly Payments/Gross Monthly Income

 This ratio is important when assessing your financial risk to a borrower.
-According to Smartasset, when it comes to buying a home, an ideal Debt-to-income ratio is 36%.
+According to Smartasset, when it comes to buying a home, an ideal Debt-to-Income Ratio is 36%.
 Reducing your percentage can decrease your financial risk as a borrower, increasing your overall credit score.

 These tips can have you well on your way to being a credit card master.
-Having a healthy credit score can help in getting lower interests, pre-approvals, and avoid undue financial stress.
+Having a healthy credit score can help in getting lower interest rates, pre-approvals, and avoid undue financial stress.
 Managing your credit score is a skill that takes time and practice.
 We are always here to help you get started building your credit score!